pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

 Picture: https://pedronetto-p980n7u1l-pedro-nettos-projects.vercel.app/

 It worked well!
 I got several job offers, including one from Lego, but I ended up going to Icelandair, a company that taught me a whole lot.
-I like to think that success had something to do with with how I communicated my professional skills through the website.
+I like to think that success had something to do with how I communicated my professional skills through the website.

-In the end, I think the best thing about build the site was to take the time to write down my story, and take a moment to appreciate how far I had come.
+In the end, I think the best thing about building the site was to take the time to write down my story, and take a moment to appreciate how far I had come.
 It was a celebration of tech love.
 I realized I had become one of those fortunate people who actually love their jobs.
 Seeing all the case studies coming to life on my website were a great way to reflect and put a face to the memory.

 But fast forward, we're in 2025 (nearly 2026, time flew), and I thought it was high time the website got a new face and new content.